JeremiahKaren/35percent.github.io/_posts/2018-12-14-mayor-approves-shopping-centre.md

 ---
 layout: post
 published: false
-title: Mayor approves Delancey's dire E&C scheme
+title: 'E&C shopping centre - Delancey stumble '
 ---
-## A New Post
+## A week of mixed fortunes for developer

-On Monday Sadiq Khan defied written objections from seven local ward & constituency level Labour parties[^ 1], two London Assembly members and over a thousand formal objections submitted by local people to approve [Delancey's disastrous redevelopment of the Elephant & Castle shopping centre](http://35percent.org/shopping-centre).
+Shopping centre owner and developer Delancey seemed to have finally secured approval of the redevelopment of the Elephant shoping centre, when last Monday Mayor Sadiq Khan [declined to intervene](https://www.docdroid.net/njfeOJz/3654.pdf#page=23) in the decision.
+In doing so he joine Southwark Council in defying the written objections from seven local ward & constituency level Labour parties[^ 1], two London Assembly members and over a thousand formal objections submitted by local people against [Delancey's disastrous redevelopment of the Elephant & Castle shopping centre](http://35percent.org/shopping-centre).

 ![](http://35percent.org/img/traderscompsk.jpeg)